 These grill mats also offer the highest cooking temperature limits at 600 degrees Fahrenheit.
 This, I can confirm is a true statement.
 Although I have personally not achieved these temperatures a very good friend has whilst searing his steak.

 Grillaholics offer their extremely well-selling grilling mats which come with an outstanding lifetime replacement guarantee.
 In theory, that suggests that all you will ever need to buy is one set of these grill mats and that is you set for life.
 From what I can see they are basically the same T&Cs as the kona guarantee, but if this is a deal breaker I would dig down a little deeper.

 These particular grill mats measure 15.75in x 13in and are 0.10mm thick.
 This is considerably thinner than the Kona grill mat but again, I wouldn’t let that worry you.
 There’s more to a grill mat than the thickness it has.
 The highest recommended cooking temperature for these mats is 500 degrees Fahrenheit.
 Which whilst being less than the Kona mats is still more than plenty for any BBQ needs.

 LauKingdom Round BBQ Grill Mat

-As with all the mats you are shown, the LauKingdom mats are FDA approved and are dishwasher safe.
-These mats will go up to 500 degrees Fahrenheit and although there is no bona fide guarantee that I noticed, there is a 100% money back option if you are not completely satisfied.
+As with all the mats here, the LauKingdom mats possess FDA approval and are dishwasher safe.
+These mats will go up to 500 degrees Fahrenheit.
+And although there is no bona fide guarantee that I noticed, there is a 100% money back option if you are not completely satisfied.